What are threatened cultivars and how are they tracked and conserved?

-We combine data from the RHS Plant Finder (which shows availability of plants through hundreds of UK nurseries, 1987-present) with records from more than 2000 locations, including our National Collections, Plant Exchange and Plant Guardian schemes and cultivar lists from more than 2000 botanic and historic gardens in the UK and Ireland.
+We combine data from the RHS Plant Finder (which shows availability of plants through hundreds of UK nurseries, 1987-present) with records from more than 2000 locations, including our National Collections, Plant Exchange and Plant Guardian schemes and cultivar lists from botanic and historic gardens in the UK and Ireland.

 If a cultivar has been grown or sold in the UK or Ireland more than ten years ago, but is now no longer consistently for sale through nurseries, it is considered Threatened in cultivation.
 Threatened plants may be Critical in cultivation (not found alive), Endangered in cultivation (grown in only one or two locations), or Vulnerable in cultivation (three or more sites).

 We consult with experts in the plant group, often a National Collection holder, who can provide more information to highlight which plants are most in need of conservation action.
 Actions include propagation and sharing by Collection Holders and Plant Guardians, and through the Plant Exchange and local Groups’ rare plant sales.

 Information from the Threatened Plants Programme helps collection holders prioritise their sourcing and propagation.
 It is also a unique resource for people searching for particular cultivars, such as new Collection Holders.
 We can often pinpoint who last had a particular cultivar, or contact a garden still growing it to see if they can supply propagating material.

 Research is carried out by Plant Heritage staff and volunteers.
 We provide reports for Collection Holders, Groups and botanic gardens, supply information for the Plant Exchange and Plant Guardians, and help find plants that Collection Holders are looking for (see the desiderata page).

 Read more about some of the work that the Threatened Plants Programme has been doing.